stlee3102/capstone-project/README.md

 Maps can be re-displayed without having to re-enter origin and destination information:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot7.png" width="900">

-User can save item data in a packing list (item name, category, and quantity), check off whether the item has been packed, and delete items from their packing list:
+User can save item data in a packing list (item name, category, and quantity), change the quantity of an item either by changing the number directly in the quantity box or by clicking up and down arrows to increase or decrease the quantity, check off whether the item has been packed, and delete items from their packing list:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot8.png" width="900">